Unfair Preference Payments

 If you receive an unfair preference, the following defences are available:

-- The payment was received in ‘good faith’ (i.e. The director did not suspect that the company which paid you was insolvent) or
+- The payment was received in ‘good faith’ (i.e you did not know that the company was insolvent, or likely to become insolvent, when you received the payment), or

 - A running account exists.